ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

   <div class="c-explanation__caption">
-    When you know <strong>what you have</strong>, and you know what you want to get <strong>out from it</strong>, and you've got examples of <strong>how it's been done before</strong>, but you couldn't explain the job to a computer.
+    When you know <strong>what you have</strong>, and you know what you want to get <strong>out from it</strong>, and you've got examples of <strong>how it's been done before</strong>, but you couldn't explain exactly how to do it to a computer.
   </div>

   <div class="c-explanation__image">